pnp/blog/content/post/microsoft-365-developer-community-call-recording-22nd-of-july.md

--   **How to update an Adaptive Card with a Teams Messaging Extension and MessagePreview** -- call on an action-based messaging extension created with the Teams Yeoman Generator to post a simple adaptive card to a Microsoft Team\'s news channel.
-Post \'as a bot\' and with an action to update the same adaptive card again and again, as opposed to a 1-time action.
+-   **How to update an Adaptive Card with a Teams Messaging Extension and MessagePreview** -- call on an action-based messaging extension created with the Teams Yeoman Generator to post a simple adaptive card to a Microsoft Team's news channel.
+Post 'as a bot' and with an action to update the same adaptive card again and again, as opposed to a 1-time action.
 Use workflow to cap number of permissible card updates, if necessary.